terraform-google-modules/terraform-google-sap/examples/sap_s4_ha_simple/README.md

-# SAP S4 HANA example
+# SAP S4 HANA HA example

-This example illustrates how to use the latest release of the terraform module for SAP on Google Cloud for provisioning SAP S4 HANA
+This example illustrates how to use the latest release of the terraform module for SAP on Google Cloud for provisioning SAP S4 HANA HA

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs